BLM offers Christmas tree permits for sale

 The Bureau of Land Management (BLM) is now offering Christmas tree permits for sale.

 Permits may be purchased between 7:45 a.m. and 4:30 p.m., Mon.-Fri. from any BLM Wyoming field office.
-The cost for a permit is $5 to $10 per tree, depending on location.
+The cost for a permit ranges from $5 to $10 per tree depending on the location and the size of tree.
 Up to a maximum of five Christmas trees can be purchased by an individual for personal use on BLM-administered lands.

 A BLM permit is valid for trees located on BLM lands only.
 Permits for trees on U.S. Forest Service-administered land can be obtained at your local Forest Service office and at some BLM offices.

 Tree cutters must have a valid permit with them while cutting a tree.
 Trees may not be cut within a wilderness area, wilderness study area, timber sale area, or administrative sites such as developed campgrounds.

 Although the Christmas tree permits are for any tree species, the BLM recommends Engelmann spruce, sub-alpine fir, Douglas fir and lodgepole pine as the best species to cut for your Christmas tree.